DIY Safety Checklist

-DIY Safety Checklist.
+DIY Safety Checklist what you need to protect yourself.
 Think safety first when you are thinking about doing some DIY.
 This checklist is to give you ways to keep yourself safe while working on your DIY projects.

 No one wants to spend time in Hospital after an accident where safety equipment could have prevented or reduced damage.
 Also, think that many problems like hearing loss and lung damage may not show up for years after you have finished your project.